JaysonRawlins/cdk-diff-pr-github-action/README.md

   - CloudFormation Change Set operations
   - Access to common CDK bootstrap S3 buckets and SSM parameters
   - `iam:PassRole` to `cloudformation.amazonaws.com`
-- Outputs exporting the role name and ARN.
+- Outputs exporting the role workflowName and ARN.

 You can deploy the file via CloudFormation/StackSets and then use the created role ARN as the `changesetRoleToAssumeArn` in your workflow configuration.